Erdal Rakip

-Erdal Rakip (Ердал Ракип; Erdal Rakipi; born 13 February 1996) is a professional footballer who plays as a midfielder.
+Erdal Rakip (Ердал Ракип; Erdal Rakipi; born 13 February 1996) is a professional footballer who plays as a midfielder for Superettan club Örebro SK.
 Born in Sweden, he plays for the North Macedonia national team.

 Club career

 Malmö FF

 Rakip made his Allsvenskan debut for Malmö FF in an away fixture against IF Brommapojkarna at Grimsta IP on 1 June 2013.
 On 17 June 2013, Rakip signed a two and a half year youth contract with Malmö FF until the end of the 2015 season.
 On 15 July 2014 Rakip signed a first team contract with Malmö FF for three and a half additional years at the club.
 The 2014 season saw more playing time for Rakip as he made 15 appearances for the club.
 He also participated in play during the group stage of the 2014–15 and 2015–16 UEFA Champions League.

 Benfica

 After his contract with Malmö expired at the end of the 2017 Swedish season, Rakip signed for Portuguese champions Benfica.